 This one catches people off guard.
 Most landlord insurance policies limit or suspend vandalism coverage if the property sits vacant for an extended period, typically 30 to 60 days depending on the insurer.
 The logic from the insurance side: vacant properties are higher-risk targets, and the insurer didn't price your policy assuming the unit would be empty for months at a time.

-If you're between tenants and the unit is sitting empty (whether because you're doing a renovation, working through an eviction, or just taking your time finding the right tenant), check your policy for a vacancy clause.
-Some insurers offer a vacancy endorsement that extends coverage during these gaps; others won't cover it at all without a separate vacant property policy.
-This is one of the less-discussed vandalism coverage gaps, but it's one of the most common situations where landlords actually experience vandalism (vacant units are easier targets), so it's worth getting sorted proactively.
+If you're between tenants and the unit is sitting empty, whether because you're doing a renovation, working through an eviction, or just taking your time finding the right tenant, check your policy for a vacancy clause.
+Some insurers offer a vacancy endorsement that extends coverage during these gaps.
+Others won't cover it at all without a separate vacant property policy.
+This is one of the less-discussed vandalism coverage gaps, but it's one of the most common situations where landlords actually experience vandalism.
+Vacant units are easier targets, so it's worth getting this sorted before you need it.

 How to file a vandalism insurance claim